JEF1056/Jv6/README.md

 Unfortunately, I need to re-code this part, but I'll have it uploaded soon!

 (if you want to do it yourself)
-1. read the tokenizer file and use it to tokenize the personalities in your detaset file
+1. Read the tokenizer file and use it to tokenize the personalities in your detaset file.
-2. save the tokenized personalities in a list
+2. Save the tokenized personalities in a list.
-3. use pickle to save the list to `versions.p` in the model folder
+3. Use pickle to save the list to `versions.p` in the model folder.